Daisy Pearce: 2022: 13-goal season, premiership and retirement

-Pearce was named as Melbourne captain for a fifth season leading into 2022, continuing in her forward role from midway through the previous season.
+Pearce was named as Melbourne captain for a fifth season leading into season 6, continuing in her forward role from midway through the previous season.
 Stinear said that she was the strongest he had ever seen her; Pearce said that she had focused more heavily on weights and more of a strength and power focus over running during the pre-season.
 She polled the maximum three AFL Women's best and fairest votes in Melbourne's round 1 win over the Western Bulldogs and was among Melbourne's best players in its loss to Adelaide in round 4, kicking two of the team's three goals for the game.
 At the halfway point of the season, Pearce was equal-third in the competition for average score involvements with 4.4 per game.
 She was among Melbourne's best players in its win over Brisbane in round 7, shifting back into defence during the match to record 15 disposals; she received five coaches' votes and was selected in womens.afl's Team of the Week for round 7.
 Pearce was among Melbourne's best players with five goals in its record-breaking win over Fremantle in round 9, becoming Melbourne's first AFLW player and the fourth AFLW player overall to kick five goals in a match; she received the maximum ten coaches' votes, was selected in womens.afl's Team of the Week for round 9 and polled the maximum three AFL Women's best and fairest votes.
 She was among Melbourne's best players in its win over Carlton in round 10, kicking two goals and alternating between attack and defence to help Melbourne secure a top-two finish at the end of the home-and-away season.
-Pearce played in Melbourne's preliminary final win over Brisbane in the first AFLW match played at the MCG to help the club progress to the 2022 AFL Women's Grand Final, its first grand final appearance.
-She was named in Champion Data's 2022 AFLW All-Star stats team after leading the competition for score involvements with 1.5 per game and kicking 13 goals in ten games, was named in the 2022 AFL Women's All-Australian team, her third All-Australian selection, and was voted as the AFLPA AFLW best captain for the fourth time in her career.
+Pearce played in Melbourne's preliminary final win over Brisbane in the first AFLW match played at the MCG to help the club progress to the 2022 AFL Women's season 6 Grand Final, its first grand final appearance.
+She was named in Champion Data's 2022 AFLW All-Star stats team after leading the competition for score involvements with 1.5 per game and kicking 13 goals in ten games, was named in the 2022 AFL Women's season 6 All-Australian team, her third All-Australian selection, and was voted as the AFLPA AFLW best captain for the fourth time in her career.
 Pearce played in Melbourne's loss to Adelaide in the grand final, playing a key role in defence and on the wing.
 Following the grand final, she won her third Melbourne best and fairest award by a single vote.
 In May, Pearce said that she would continue playing for "at least one more" season, with the competition's seventh season taking place later in the year.